trilitech/tezos-developer-docs/docs/tutorials/nft-consolidated/send-transactions.md

    statusMessage = "Minting NFT; please wait...";
    ```

-1. Inside the function, create the metadata for the token:
+1. Further inside the function, create the metadata for the token:

    ```javascript
    // Create token metadata